 Welcome to Ms. Branton's Science Class

 1-1/2” Binder for work, loose leaf paper

-Responsibility for missed works lays with the student, not the teacher.
-If you have missed any assignments, it is your responsibility to come to me for the work.
+If you are absent and have missed any assignments, it is your responsibility to come to me for the work.

 If assignments are turned in later than their assigned due date, half credit will be taken from the assignment.
 This includes missed deadlines because of unexcused absences.
 If an absence is excused, the student will receive full credit.

 Students will have 60%: tests/quizzes, 30%: classwork, lab work, participation and 10%: homework.